tommck/azure-functions-openapi-blogs/Article 3.md

-﻿# Generating Separate OpenAPI Documents for Azure Functions with Swashbuckle
+﻿# Generating Multiple OpenAPI Documents for Azure Functions with Swashbuckle

 **(This is part 3 of a X part series... )**